 Arequipa is well worth the 6 hour detour by bus if you’re coming from (or heading to) Puno.
 Peru’s second biggest city has everything you could wish for: colourful colonial architecture, beautiful vistas, almost 365 days a year of sunshine and some of the best of Peruvian cuisine.

 It may be a city of over 800,000, but central Arequipa actually feels quite small – it’s definitely a city that can be explored on foot.
 The city’s main landmark is the Plaza de Armas, a gorgeous square lined with cafes, palm trees and the town’s cathedral, with in the backdrop a number of imposing snowed volcanoes.

 The Santa Catalina monastery is another highlight of the city.
 This nearly 500-year old convent is not only vast but also extremely colourful (for a monastery).
 I spent 3 hours wandering around the patios and quarters and just loved it.
 It’s a wonderful, serene place in the middle of the buzz and excitement of the city.

-And to get rid of some of the calories, book yourself a trip to the nearby Colca Canyon, one of the world’s deepest canyons and a perfect spot for hiking!
+And if you’re looking to burn some of the calories, book yourself a trip to the nearby Colca Canyon, one of the world’s deepest canyons and a perfect spot for hiking!

 Cusco – once the capital of the Inca Empire, now a colourful and vibrant tourist city.
 At times a bit too touristy though – there’s only so many times you can be asked if you want a massage without getting annoyed.
 But there’s no denying this is a beautiful city with a fascinating history.
 Full of stunning squares, church towers, cobblestone streets… The beauty of this place speaks for itself.
 I got here from Arequipa on an overnight bus – there are plenty of bus companies, but Cruz del Sur offers some of the most comfortable seats (complete with your own TV screen, headphones, food and blankets).